RosettaCommons/documentation/scripting_documentation/ClaimingMovers.md

 The VirtResClaim creates a virtual residue and a jump from some base position to build that virtual residue.
 A cut is also created to ensure the new virtual residue is not attached to any chain.

 The "vrt_name" option sets the name of the virtual residue.
-If this virtual residue is to be used by other ClaimingMovers or claims, this is the name by which is should be referred.
+If this virtual residue is to be used by other ClientMover or claims, this is the name by which is should be referred.
 Note, however, that two VirtResClaims with the same name are not allowed--JumpClaims should be used to jump to and from the virtual residue when it does not need to be created.
 This is an intentional choice to allow the system to catch errors of accidental virtual residue duplication.
 An example demonstrating the importance of this feature is CoMTrackerCMs _really do_ need their own virtual residues--other Claims using that virtual residue are, in some sense, just guests.

 Other options include "parent", a ResidueSelector or label indicating where the other end of the jump building the virtual residue should be and "jump_control_strength" setting the control strength of the built jump.